preactjs/preact-www/content/en/guide/v10/signals.md

 > :bulb: Tip: The scenarios in which you don't want to subscribe to a signal are rare.
 In most cases you want your effect to subscribe to all signals.
 Only use `.peek()` when you really need to.

-As an alternative to `.peek()` we have the `untracked` function which receives a function as an argument and returns the outcome of the function, in `untracked` you can reference any signal with `.value` without creating a subscription.
+As an alternative to `.peek()`, we have the `untracked` function which receives a function as an argument and returns the outcome of the function.
+In `untracked` you can reference any signal with `.value` without creating a subscription.
 This can come in handy when you have a reusable function that accesses `.value` or you need to access more than 1 signal.